-The internet browser on the iPhone 5S is one of the most improved elements when it comes to looking at the way iOS 7 has been integrated into the device.
+The internet browser on the iPhone 5S is one of the most improved elements when it comes to looking at the way iOS 7 and iOS 8 have been integrated into the device.
 The overall UI is more sleek than ever, and there are some dynamic touches that make trotting around the world wide web much easier.

 One of the biggest changes, and simultaneously the smallest, is how fast the URL bar will shrink and grow as needed.
 Go to the top of the page where the URL bar used to be and it will expand to offer full functionality.
 Start scrolling and you'll see it move away, but still give you the information you need to check on where you actually are on the net.

 The Retina display is still just about sharp enough for general browsing, but you'll need to double tap more than you might on other phones to zoom in as text isn't as legible on some of the Full HD phones out there when viewing a web page from afar.